junhua/UOL-OOP-CM2005/docs/tutorials/module1/part2.md

 Continue following the TODOs, implementing each calculation step by step.

 ### Testing Your Implementation

+1. Compare your output with the example above
+2. Make sure all calculations are correct
+3. Check that formatting is neat
+4. If needed, look at `practice.cpp` in the `Final/` folder

 Your output should look like:
 ```